Sign Up for a Free Account

 Overview

-The term "executive function" broadly refers to the voluntary regulation of subsidiary cognitive functions that aim for a personally relevant goal, including memory, language, and movements that require skill.
+The term "executive function" broadly refers to the voluntary regulation of subsidiary cognitive functions that aim for personally relevant goals for survival, social activities, and general quality of life, including memory, language, and skillful movements.
 Executive function includes maintaining the level of arousal needed for specific tasks, filtering attention, goal-directed behavior, scheduling and prioritizing planned actions, anticipation of the consequences of one's actions, and mental flexibility.
-The analysis of executive functions represents one of the most important research areas in contemporary neuroscience owing to its necessity for living independently.
+The analysis of executive function represents one of the most important research areas in contemporary neuroscience owing to its necessity for living independently.
 Historically, executive function has been associated with frontal lobe activity, though subsequent research has indicated that other brain regions also participate.
 Executive disorders have been documented in a diversity of conditions.
 Executive deficits early in dementia predict other behavioral disturbances, functional decline, and mortality.
-In elders, intellectual tasks and everyday activity programs may benefit executive function abilities.
+In elders, intellectual tasks and everyday activity programs may support the maintenance of executive function.

 Key points